National Heavy Vehicle Charging Pilot

 National Pilot, help shape the future of heavy vehicle charging

-The National Heavy Vehicle Charging Pilot (NHVCP) is exploring fairer ways to fund Australia's roads in the future, with a series of on-road trials.
-The NHVCP aims to test alternative ways to charge heavy vehicles for their road usage based on the weight of the vehicle and distance travelled.
+The National Heavy Vehicle Charging Pilot (NHVCP) is exploring fairer ways to fund Australia's roads in the future, through a series of on-road trials.
+The NHVCP is testing different ways to charge heavy vehicles for their road usage based on the weight of the vehicle and distance travelled.

-Current charges are based on an annual registration fee and a fuel excise.
-The National Pilot is exploring two methods of Road User charges—one is a manual system using hubodometers and mock permits, the second system is an automated system using telematics and mock invoices.
+Current charges are based on an annual registration fee and a fuel excise (PAYGO).
+The National Pilot is exploring two alternative methods of Road User charges—with the first method being a manual system using hubodometers and mock permits and the second method is testing an automated system using telematics and mock invoices.

-The Government is co-designing the on-road trials with industry.
-This will provide a platform for industry to inform and shape future policy.
+The Government has co-designed and continues to engage with industry on the on‑road trials, providing an opportunity for industry to inform and shape future policy.

-We are currently recruiting for phase 3 and would like to see operators from as many industry sectors as possible, including businesses from urban, regional and remote areas across Australia.
+Phase 3 of the Pilot was recently completed.
+Phase 3 included operators from many industry sectors participating, including businesses from urban, regional and remote areas across Australia.

-Participation in the NHVCP is voluntary, trials are delivered in a test environment and no money will be collected.
-Existing heavy vehicle charges will continue to apply.
+If you are interested in receiving further information on the Pilot please contact us.
+Participation in the NHVCP was voluntary, trials were delivered in a test environment and no money has been collected.
+Existing heavy vehicle charges continued to apply throughout the Pilot.

-There is still time to join, if you are interested in participating contact us by:
+If you are interested in receiving further information contact us by:

 Find out more by clicking the icons below.